vidarh/writing-a-compiler-in-ruby/README.md

  with that)

-Assuming I get time to continue current progress, the compiler should fully compile itself and the compiled version should be able to compile itself by summer.
+Assuming I get time to continue current progress, the compiler should fully compile itself and the compiled version might be able to compile itself by (late) summer.

 (to make that clear, what I want to get to is: